SupportLog in

 Outlook makes it simple to delete one, several, or all messages at once.
 Whether you’re using desktop, web, or mobile, you can clear space and stay organized in just a few clicks.

-Here, you’ll learn how to clear space quickly, keep your inbox tidy, and recover anything you didn’t mean to delete, all using Outlook’s built-in tools.
+Here, you'll learn how to clear space quickly, how to recover anything you didn't mean to delete, and when to let a tool do it for you.

 (Gmail user?
-Find out how to mass delete emails in Gmail here.)
+Find out how to mass delete emails in Gmail.)

 How to delete emails in Outlook (desktop)